Honda, Mazda poised to expand, but face high costs in build-out

 MAZDA BACK IN PROFIT

-The Honda and Mazda expansion pushes stand in contrast to compatriot Toyota Motor Corp (7203.T), which insists it wants "sustainable" growth.
-The world's best-selling carmaker, which releases its fourth-quarter figures on May 8, does not plan to build any new plants over the next three years.
+Honda's strategy stands in contrast to bigger rival Toyota Motor Corp (7203.T), which insists it wants "sustainable" growth.
+The world's best-selling carmaker, which releases its fourth-quarter figures on May 8, does not plant to build any new plants over the next three years.

 Shares in all eight Japanese carmakers barring Suzuki Motor Corp (7269.T) have risen in 2013, helped by expectations that Prime Minister Shinzo Abe's economic policies will spark growth.

-Honda is up roughly 20 percent and Toyota nearly 35 percent this year, while Mazda, whose shares are up almost 90 percent, turned a net profit for the first time in five years.
+Honda is up roughly 20 percent and Toyota nearly 35 percent this year, while Mazda, whose shares are up almost 90 percent, is likely to turn a net profit for the first time in five years when it releases results on Friday.

-The company made net profit of 34.3 billion yen in the year ended March, up from a 107.7 billion yen loss in the previous year, according to results also published on Friday.
+Analysts expect it to make net profit of 28.8 billion yen in the year ended March, up from a 107.7 billion yen loss in the previous year, and to post January-March operating profit of 31.9 billion yen.

+Mazda, for years hammered by a strong yen because it exports about 80 percent of the vehicles it makes in Japan, is now in a position as an export-led company to cash in on the currency shift.

+Mazda is also expanding overseas.
+It said in January it will invest $650 million in a new plant in Mexico due to start operating in 2014, when it will produce Mazda2 and Mazda3 cars for sale in North and Latin America, as well build cars on contract for Toyota.

 The yen has lost around 15 percent of its value versus the dollar since January, raising expectations of stronger performance at Mazda, but any turnaround will not be immediate, given that the company hedges currency trades six months ahead.